You are currently browsing the category archive for the ‘vital needs’ category.

 Resilience: the ability to cope effectively in the face of stress, adversity, and potentially traumatic experiences.

-Stress: anything emotional, mental, physical, or chemical that is prolonged, unpredictable, and overwhelming, and continues on unexpressed, unprocessed, and/or misunderstood
+Stress: anything emotional, mental, physical, or chemical that is prolonged, unpredictable, and overwhelming => Any stress can become traumatic if it continues on unexpressed, unprocessed, and/or misunderstood

 Dysregulation: being in a state of STRESS beyond our threshold of tolerance resulting in changes of the chemistry and functioning of our brain/body connection.
 Dysregulation => dysfunctional survival behaviours => creates unconscious emotions of fear =>activates flight/flight/freeze mode of reactions.